-It’s not for everyone, though.
-You can overlook, but you cannot entirely avoid the Strip’s “Sin City” reputation – especially after dark.
+It's not for everyone, though.
+You cannot entirely avoid the Strip's “Sin City” reputation – especially after dark.
 Gigantic signs promote risque shows for mature audiences.
-Small pornographic ads for strip clubs litter sidewalks.
+Small ads for strip clubs litter sidewalks.
 Walking through casinos is unavoidable.
-It’s the definition of “overstimulating.”
+It's the definition of “overstimulating.”

 Las Vegas Sign – You'll find the famous “Welcome to Fabulous Las Vegas Nevada” sign just beyond Mandalay Bay at the south end of the Las Vegas Strip.
 There is a parking lot.
 Expect a line, and probably someone offering to take photos with your camera for tips.
 This activity is free.